Azure/cortana-intelligence-predictive-maintenance-aerospace/temp.md

 1. To explore data in Azure storage, download and install the [Microsoft Azure Storage Explorer](http://storageexplorer.com/) (or any similar tool)
 2. From Azure Github, download and save the zipped repository or clone it to your local computer.
 NOTE: The zipped folder name is very long.
 To avoid errors due to long path name, either rename the folder before you unzip or save it to a folder which has a short path (e.g. C:/Demo).

-Execute below steps to add two blob containers, namely, _maintenancesadata_ and _maintenancesascript._
+Execute below steps to add two blob containers, namely, _maintenancesadata_ and _maintenancesascript._ <br>

 | Create new Blob Container _maintenancesadata_ | In Storage account aerodemo1 blade, select &quot;Overview&quot; &gt; &quot;Blobs&quot; &gt; &quot;+&quot;.
 Specify blob name as _maintenancesadata._ Click on the &quot;Create&quot; button. |
 | --- | --- |
 | Create new Blob Container _maintenancesascript_ | In Storage account aerodemo1 blade, select &quot;Overview&quot; &gt; &quot;Blobs&quot; &gt; &quot;+&quot;.
 Specify blob name as _maintenancesascript._ Click on the &quot;Create&quot; button. |
 | Upload HIVE queries for data processing | **1.** Click on the _maintenancesascript_ container.
 This will bring up a panel on the right.
-Click the &quot;Upload&quot; button. **2.** Browse to the &quot;Storage Files\script&quot; folder in the repository you downloaded in C:/Demo.
+Click the &quot;Upload&quot; button. <br> **2.** Browse to the &quot;Storage Files\script&quot; folder in the repository you downloaded.
 This will upload the required HIVE queries that will be used in data processing later in this deployment.